 Whether it be due to side effects of alcoholism, cancer from tobacco use, overdose death from opioid or heroin addiction.
 Or even an accident related to your addiction.
 Being an individual in active addiction, you are gambling with your life, and there is no way to recoup the loss.

 Too many individuals struggling with addiction place the cost of treatment as the most significant barrier to seeking treatment.
 We believe that insurance should never be a barrier to individuals when seeking help for substance abuse issues.
 That is why we accept many insurances across the United States.
-Contact our drug rehabs New Jersey admissions counselors now.
+Contact our addiction recovery center in N.J. drug rehabs New Jersey admissions counselors now.
 Even if we cannot help you with your insurance, we will get you into the safest hands that we can.
 Individuals with substance use disorders don’t believe they will afford to pay for detoxification or rehab.
 In the end, maintaining a drinking or drug habit is far more expensive than seeking professional assistance and medical advice.
+Substance abuse treatment is a way out.
 Contact your private insurance provider; they may have options to make alcohol or drug treatment more affordable than ever.
 Your life is priceless; you can not afford to lose your life due to addiction.